Adeyemi0/PropIQ-EU-Real-Estate-Investment-Intelligence-/README.md

 # ── 2.
 FEATURE ENGINEERING ──────────────────────────────────────────────────
-# Historical price growth: how much has each property appreciated
+# Price growth: how much has each property appreciated since last transaction?
-# since its last transaction?
-This is our appreciation signal.
+# This is the only backward-looking signal — a historical momentum indicator.
 df['growth'] = (
     (df['sale_price_eur'] - df['last_sold_price_eur'])
     / df['last_sold_price_eur']